bainjen/blog-posts/erros.md

 A template?
 We aren't certain what Rails wants from us.
 We search 'Rails template is missing error' and see that we are not alone our confusion.
 The coding world has not let us down.
 The browser is throwing an error because it doesn't know what to render.
 Internet strangers suggest we create a views page and name it using the name of our controller and the action we are calling: ```app/views/books/index.html.erb``` We type in  `<p>HELLO WORLD!</p>`, anxious to see if anything will render...

-It DOES!
+IT DOES!
 WE'VE ESCAPED THE GAUNTLET OF ERRORS!

 But wait a minute, now how do we render a list of our actual books?
 Hm...
 Back to Google where we find a delightfully useful resource: [Ruby on Rails documentation](https://guides.rubyonrails.org/layouts_and_rendering.html), complete with a guide explaining our newest conundrum.